saarginzburski/depoint-business-slides-template/DEPLOYMENT.md

 This will:
 1. Build the production version (`vite build`)
-2. Deploy to Firebase Hosting
+2. Deploy to Firebase Hosting (site: `depoint-deck-editor`)
-3. Your site will be live at: `https://depoint-project-2024.web.app`
+3. Your site will be live at: `https://depoint-deck-editor.web.app`

 ### Preview Deployment